 Alan S. Armstrong

 Alan Armstrong became President and Chief Executive Officer of Williams in January 2011.
-During his tenure, Williams has expanded its reach, currently handling about 30 percent of all U.S. natural gas volumes, through gathering, processing, transportation and storage services.
+During his tenure, Williams has expanded its reach, currently handling one third of all U.S. natural gas volumes, through gathering, processing, transportation and storage services.

 Prior to being named CEO, Armstrong led the company’s North American midstream and olefins businesses through a period of growth and expansion as Senior Vice President – Midstream.
 Previously, Mr. Armstrong served as Vice President of Gathering and Processing from 1999 to 2002; Vice President of Commercial Development from 1998 to 1999; Vice President of Retail Energy Services from 1997 to 1998 and Director of Commercial Operations for the company’s midstream business in the Gulf Coast region from 1995 to 1997.
 He joined Williams in 1986 as an engineer.

 Armstrong graduated from the University of Oklahoma in 1985 with a bachelor’s degree in civil engineering.

-Armstrong serves on the boards of the American Petroleum Institute and the Energy Infrastructure Council, where he co-chaired a working group to develop the first-ever Midstream Company ESG Reporting Template.
+Armstrong serves on the board of the American Petroleum Institute and is a member of the President’s National Infrastructure Advisory Council.
 He serves as Vice Chair of the National Petroleum Council and in 2019 chaired the Council’s Energy Infrastructure Study on Changing Dynamics of Oil & Gas Infrastructure.
-Armstrong is a member of the Business Roundtable and serves on the Board of Directors of BOK Financial Corporation.
+Armstrong is a member of the Business Roundtable, The Business Council and serves on the Board of Directors of BOK Financial Corporation.

 Armstrong has spoken at numerous energy conferences and seminars, including CERA Week, Chemical Manufacturers Association International, Platts Energy Conference, Gas Processors Association, Pipe Liner Clubs, National Petroleum Council and the National Energy Association.

 In addition to speaking at corporate and philanthropic events, Armstrong has presented at the Canada Energy Symposium and has been a Federal Energy Regulatory Commission panel speaker on gathering deregulation.